How To Identify Hidden Processes In Windows (Rootkits)

 Hiding a process is particularly threatening because it represents some malicious code running on your system that you are completely unaware of.
 Process hiding has a significant effect.
 Many of the trojan, virus, spyware, rootkit writers use similar techniques to hide themselves and stay undetected as long as possible on target machines.
 Finding all the ways a rootkit might hide a process is just the first step in defending against the rootkits.
 Detecting hidden objects is a promising new area in rootkit detection.
 It is necessary to have protection against the hidden processes, if you want to stay secured.
 Many of the antivirus and antispyware manufacturing companies falling back as they are not able to come up with any solutions for hidden processes.
 There are only few tools which can detect hidden processes, but are you willing to pay them considerable amount of money?

-Note: I have no experience whatsoever with ProcL or DeepMonitor, but the idea is cool and it sounds like it could be worth something.
+Note: I had no experience whatsoever with ProcL or DeepMonitor when I wrote this, but the idea was cool and sounded like it could be worth something.
 Please share any comments you might have, or any user experience.